-In NYC all Local Laws are accompanied by Rules which dictate the enforcement parameters.
-Although Local Law 152 became effective in January of 2019, as of March 8, 2019, the Department of Buildings (DOB) has NOT YET ISSUED the final rules for this law.
+In NYC all Local Laws are accompanied by rules which dictate the enforcement parameters.
+Although Local Law 152 became effective in January of 2019, the final rule was not published until 9/23/19.

-A Pre-Inspection is simply the same gas safety inspections we have always done, only now with the enactment of LL152 and the publication of the final rules, we have added the “Pre” moniker to the title.
+A Non-statutory inspection is the same gas safety inspection that we have always done.
+With the enactment of LL152 and the publication of the final rules, we have added the “Non-statutory” moniker to the title.
 This distinguishes a non-statutory safety inspection from that required by law.
-The other main difference is that the Pre-Inspection is strictly visual and is conducted on accessible pipe and equipment located in common areas.
-The criteria for this inspection, like that required by LL 152, includes utility defined abnormal operating conditions.
+The other main difference is that the Non-statutory is strictly visual and is conducted on accessible pipe and equipment located in common areas.
+The criteria for this inspection, like that required by LL 152, includes utility defined “abnormal operating conditions”.
 A combustion gas indicator (CGI or “Sniffer”) is not utilized unless specifically requested by the customer.

 Just like any gas inspection, identification of any severe hazard or leak requires us to contact the utility company.

-Our inspectors are Operator Qualified (Tasks 86 & 87), are participants in a DOT drug testing program and are certified to perform repairs on both jurisdictional and non-jurisdictional pipe.
+Our inspectors are Operator Qualified (Tasks 86 & 87); they are participants in a DOT drug testing program and are certified to perform repairs on both jurisdictional and non-jurisdictional pipe.